 The Program is the principal driver and coordinator of environmental compliance in the World Heritage Area.
-Risk-focused, well planned and intelligence-driven patrols are delivered to deter and detect illegal activity.
+Risk-focused, well planned and intelligence-driven patrols are delivered to deter and detect illegal

-- Reducing the threat illegal activity poses to the World Heritage Area - Vessel tracking improves commercial fishing compliance - Reductions in permissions related non-compliance - Indigenous Rangers are active partners in World Heritage Area compliance - Industry and the community are aware of the rules and behave responsibly
+- Reducing the threat illegal activity poses to the World Heritage Area - Vessel tracking improves commercial fishing compliance - Reductions in permissions related non-compliance - Indigenous Rangers are active partners in World Heritage Area compliance - Industry and the community are aware of the rules and behave

-WORKING WITH FIRST NATIONS PEOPLE
+WORKING WITH FIRST NATIONS PEOPLES

-The Program is actively seeking to strengthen partnerships with First Nations people to plan, deliver and report on field management activities across the World Heritage Area and fill gaps where relationships are emerging.
+The Program is actively seeking to strengthen partnerships with Traditional Owners to plan, deliver and report on field management activities across the World Heritage Area and fill gaps where relationships are emerging.

-- Joint management of National Parks (Cape York Peninsula Aboriginal Land) extends to planning, delivery and reporting - · First Nations people are part of field management delivery
+- Joint management of National Parks (Cape York Peninsula Aboriginal Land) extends to planning, delivery and reporting - Traditional Owners are part of field management delivery